Self-host Expense Tracker and set up the monthly workflow.

 • Reason-based filters only show values that actually exist in the current month.

-• Some recurring-generated entries can automatically mark themselves paid when due.
+• Some entries created from recurring transactions can automatically mark themselves paid when due.

 • Recurring generation actions hide in older months that already look complete.